fmerg/pymerkle/USAGE.rst

 .. _.encryptFilePerLog: https://pymerkle.readthedocs.io/en/latest/pymerkle.core.html#pymerkle.core.encryption.Encryptor.encryptFilePerLog

-If raw-bytes mode is *disabled*, make sure that every line of the provided file falls under the tree's configured type, otherwise ``UndecodableRecord`` error is raised and the encryption is *aborted*:
+If raw-bytes mode is disabled, make sure that every line of the provided file falls under the tree's configured type, otherwise ``UndecodableRecord`` error is raised and the encryption is *aborted*: